KannonZenetism/zenetism-field-physics/zenetism/mpx/theonic-office.md

 This clarification also stabilizes several terms.

 ### Theonic office
-The universe-local centropic gate-function through which essences whose lawful culmination belongs to **EOB** complete their return.
+The centropic gate-function singular to a universe-generating emanatory cycle, through which essences whose lawful culmination belongs to **EOB** complete their return.

 ### Theon-culminating essence
 An essence whose multiversal completion, formal acclivity, and final orientation carry it through **L5 / EOB**.